eugf/eugene_data606/docs/final_proposal.md

   - 2 yrs at the shortest
   - 12 yrs at the longest

 But there may be some issues with the automatically assigned datatypes here...

 For example, there are 3 columns for "YEAR" in addition to 2 more columns for "STARTYEAR" and "ENDYEAR," making for 5 different columns representing "YEAR."
-The "YEAR (URL)" is 100% empty, while the others have Issues like having decimal points for a single year and the year ranges being considered as strings due to the dash symbol (-), but it's probably intended to refer to the "STARTYEAR" and "ENDYEAR" columns for those.
+The "YEAR (URL)" is 100% empty, while the others have Issues like having decimal points for a single year and the year ranges being considered as strings due to the dash symbol (-), but it's probably intended to refer to the "STARTYEAR" and "ENDYEAR" columns for those and this was a convenient way for them to merge those datasets in which probably didn't collect yearly stats.

 # [1.7] LABEL TO PREDICT

 This dataset probably isn't going to be enough for my intended predictions...
-I might need to augment this with some additional data like mortality data by year and maybe region if I add in more countries or get finer-grained geographical divisions, like individual states.
-Or just add in other countries since it is the WORLD Health Organization, the other countries should be available on their website for download.
+I might need to augment this with some additional data like mortality data by year and maybe region if I add in more countries

 I think it would be interesting to explore 2 different dimensions here: